 Child sex trafficking victims have the right to a victim advocate Child sex trafficking victims testifying against their exploiter are provided supports in the courtroom Child sex trafficking victims' identifying information is protected from disclosure in court records Summary Not statutorily required.
 Children summoned as witnesses have a right to a counselor, friend, or other support person during testimony.
 Child witnesses also have a right to a facility dog in the court room during testimony.
 Not statutorily required.
-Relevant Statute(s) None.
-Idaho Code Ann. § 19- 3023(1), (3) (Child summoned as witness) None.

-27 Idaho Code Ann. § 9-1802(4) defines "noncriminal proceeding" as "a trial or hearing before a court or an administrative agency of this state having judicial or quasi-judicial powers, other than a criminal proceeding."
+&lt;sup>27 Idaho Code Ann. § 9-1802(4) defines "noncriminal proceeding" as "a trial or hearing before a court or an administrative agency of this state having judicial or quasi-judicial powers, other than a criminal proceeding."